ThibautGery/docker-logging-example/article.md

 Elasticsearch.

 I chose Fluentd because Docker pushes it, and [Kubernetes](http://kubernetes.io/) (an important Docker project) uses it.
-Furthermore Elasticsearch's plugin plays well with Kibana.
+Furthermore, in our example, Fluentd Elasticsearch's plugin plays well with Kibana.

 ### Infrastructure

 We could use two types of infrastructure: either a classical architecture with servers or cloud.
 I chose to use the classic one for simplicity.

 Therefore two servers are needed, one for our application and Fluentd and one for our database, Elasticsearch and Kibana.